terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/extension/README.md

 - A PowerVS workspace instance with the following network topology:
     - Creates two private networks: a management network and a backup network
-    - Creates one or two IBM Cloud connections
+    - Creates one or two IBM Cloud connections in Non PER environment.
+    - Attaches the private networks to the IBM Cloud connections in Non PER environment.
-    - Attaches the IBM Cloud connections to a transit gateway
+    - Attaches the IBM Cloud connections to a transit gateway in Non PER environment.
-    - Attaches the private networks to the IBM Cloud connections
+    - Attaches the PowerVS workspace to Transit gateway in PER enabled DC
-    - Creates an SSH key
+    - Creates an SSH key.

 Note: Kindly make sure that you are choosing a PowerVS zone different from that of the pre-requisite infrastructure.